Signifor LAR Signifor

 What causes acromegaly?

-Acromegaly is a hormonal disorder that generally develops when your pituitary gland produces too much growth hormone (GH) that then causes your liver to overproduce the hormone insulin-like growth factor 1 (IGF-1).
-This overproduction leads to changes in the body’s growth and development.
+Acromegaly is a hormonal disorder that generally develops when a noncancerous pituitary tumor causes too much growth hormone (GH) to be made over a long period of time.
+Too much growth hormone causes your liver to overproduce the hormone insulin-like growth factor 1 (IGF-1).
+This overproduction leads to changes in the body.

 How common is acromegaly?